nofrixion/magento2-payment-module/README.md

   - Using composer (recommended).
 Run `composer require nofrixion/magento2-payments-module`
   - Using a ZIP file (not recommended).
 Unzip the ZIP file in `app/code/Nofrixion/Payments`
 - Enable the module by running `php bin/magento module:enable Nofrixion_Payments`
-- Apply database updates by running `php bin/magento setup:upgrade` (for production, also add the parameter `--keep-generated` or you will need to run `setup:di:compile` again.)
+- Apply database updates by running `php bin/magento setup:upgrade` (for production, also add the parameter `--keep-generated` or you will need to run `php bin/magento setup:di:compile` again.)
 - Flush the cache by running `php bin/magento cache:flush`

 ## Configuration